Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Each mode has slightly different requirements and efficiency considerations for both the service operator and the end-user.

-**Third-party Management** and **Third-party Auditing** are two deployment modes that require the service operator to delegate part of the operation of the Transparency Log to a third-party.
-Users are able to run more efficiently as long as they can assume that the service operator and the third-party won't collude to trick them into accepting malicious results.
+**Third-party Management** and **Third-party Auditing** are two deployment modes that require the service operator to delegate part of the operation of the Transparency Log to a third party.
+Users are able to run more efficiently as long as they can assume that the service operator and the third party won't collude to trick them into accepting malicious results.

-With both third-party modes, all requests from end-users are initially routed to the service operator and the service operator coordinates with the third-party themself.
-End-users never contact the third-party directly, however they will need a signature public key from the third-party to verify the third-party's assertions.
+With both third-party modes, all requests from end-users are initially routed to the service operator and the service operator coordinates with the third party themself.
+End-users never contact the third party directly, however they will need a signature public key from the third party to verify it's assertions.

-With Third-party Management, the third-party performs the majority of the work of actually storing and operating the log, and the service operator only needs to sign new entries as they're added.
+With Third-party Management, the third party performs the majority of the work of actually storing and operating the log, and the service operator only needs to sign new entries as they're added.
 With Third-party Auditing, the service operator performs the majority of the work of storing and operating the log, and